50 Free Things to Do in Connecticut This Summer with Kids

 31. Visit animals who have been given a second chance at the Ray of Hope Animal Sanctuary.
 These donkeys and horses are loved and cared for at the sanctuary.
 Admission is free, but pony rides are $10.

 32. Go fishing!
 Though you have to buy a fishing license, there are many free places to fish in Connecticut.

 33. Go spend some time getting familiar with the works of the Bard during the Let’s Play Shakespeare program at Shakespeare on the Sound.

 Kids are inspired by the art they see at the Aldrich.
 Photo courtesy of the Aldrich Museum

 34. Visit the Aldrich Contemporary Art Museum on the third Saturday of the month for free admission.
-Kids will be able to participate in family-friendly activities in The Studio.
+Kids are able to participate in family-friendly activities in The Studio.

 37. This beloved event can be placed in the "practically free" category.
-The Little Folks Fair in Guilford on June 2 offers lots of activities to entertain little ones; admission is $2 for kids and $3 for their grownups; no charge for ages 2 and younger.
+The Little Folks Fair in Guilford on June 2 offers lots of activities to entertain little ones.
+Admission is $2 for kids and $3 for their grown-ups.
+There is no charge for ages 2 and younger.

 38. Choose a family-friendly bike path and explore beautiful settings throughout the state.